ballerina-platform/module-ballerina-sql/sql-ballerina/Module.md

 sql:ParameterizedQuery query = `INSERT INTO student(age, name)
                                 values (${age}, ${name})`;
-sql:ExecutionResult|sql:Error ret = dbClient->execute(query);
+sql:ExecutionResultret = check dbClient->execute(query);
-if ret is sql:ExecutionResult {
-    //A value of type sql:ExecutionResult is returned for 'ret'.
-    //Any operations can be performed using the variable 'ret' and fields in sql:ExecutionResult can be accessed. int? count = ret.affectedRowCount;
+//Number of rows affected by the execution of the query. int? count = ret.affectedRowCount;
-    string|int? generatedKey = ret.lastInsertId;
+//The integer or string generated by the database in response to a query execution. string|int? generatedKey = ret.lastInsertId;
-} else {
-    //An error of type sql:Error is returned for 'ret'.
 }
 ```